- How’s your ideal file sander be like?

 #1 Wise buy electric file sander

-The extra-long 8.2 feet power cord allows for even better maneuverability, so you never have to worry about being short of reach even with expansive surfaces.
+The extra-long 8.2 feet power cord enables for even better maneuverability, so you never have to worry about being short of reach even with expansive surfaces.
 The Makita 9032 comes with an adjustable sanding arm that pivots up to 100°.

 #1 Most affordable corded file belt sander